dinomatic/docs.dinomatic.com/source/docs/kemoku/blocks.md

 Below are the blocks available in Kemoku plugin you can use on all pages:

-- Reviews Listings (Table and Grid)
+- Reviews Listings (Tables and Grids)
 - Review CTA

 ### Reviews Listings